oonid/oo.or.id/content/contents/postgresql-upgrade-version-12-to-14.md

 --new-options '-c config_file=/etc/postgresql/14/main/postgresql.conf'
 ```

-After completing the upgrade, I switched the ports and restarted the server.
+After completing the upgrade, I switched the ports, restarted the server, and check the version.

 ```
 # comment: Switch to port 5432